Chiral quantum optics in the bulk of photonic quantum Hall systems: Coupling regimes in photonic quantum Hall systems

 For very large values of the light-matter coupling, $\hbar g > U_B/\sqrt{\alpha}$, the emitter dynamics is dominated by non-Markovian effects, which arise from the finite width of the density of states given in Eq.~\eqref{eq:DOS_ph_approximate}.
 In particular, the density of states is strongly suppressed outside a frequency band of width $\sim U_B$, meaning that the Green's function in Eq.~\eqref{eq:eq_retarded_single_atom} can be approximated by a constant, $G(t-s,\vec r_e)\approx \alpha$, over the relevant timescale of the emitter dynamics.
 This allows us to approximate the equation for the emitter amplitude $c_e(t)$ by a second-order differential equation.

 where the Rabi frequency is given by

 This equation indicates the presence of an atom-photon bound-state \cite{Calajo_PhysRevA.93.033833, Cirac_PhysRevX.6.021027}, as an exact eigenstate of the system, and recovers the Landau-photon polariton (LPP) picture described in \cite{DeBernardis_PhysRevLett.126.103603}.
 Indeed, numerical simulations confirm that the photonic component of this bound state has the shape of a standard Landau orbital with no visible effect from the electric field.
-However while the $E=0$ LPP of~\cite{DeBernardis_PhysRevLett.126.103603} already appear at arbitrarily small values of the coupling strength, in the present configuration bound states require a minimal coupling strength that exceeds $U_B$.
+However, while for $E=0$ LPPs already appear at arbitrarily small values of the coupling strength~\cite{DeBernardis_PhysRevLett.126.103603}, in the present configuration bound states require a minimal coupling strength that exceeds $U_B$.

 In Fig.~\ref{fig:3} (a) and Fig.~\ref{fig:3} (b) we show the emitter dynamics as we progressively enter the strong coupling regime.
 Already for $\hbar g\sqrt{\alpha}=2 U_B$ we see clear non-Markovian effects and marked oscillations, but at longer times the emitter dynamics keeps being dominated by a monotonous decay.
 For higher coupling strengths, $\hbar g\sqrt{\alpha}=8 U_B$, we only observe a small initial decay followed by persistent Rabi oscillations between the photonic and the matter components of the bound state.
-The fact that the Rabi oscillations in Fig. ~\ref{fig:3} (b) do not reach unity again, $P_e(t=2\pi n/\Omega)< 1$, $n=1,2\ldots$, is due to the smoothly decaying tail of the density of states, which still allows a small fraction of the excitation to be propagated away into the lattice.
+The fact that the Rabi oscillations in Fig. ~\ref{fig:3} (b) are incomplete, i.e., $P_e(t=2\pi n/\Omega)< 1$ for $n=1,2\ldots$, is due to the smoothly decaying tail of the density of states, which still allows a small fraction of the excitation to propagate away into the lattice.
 By further increasing the light-matter coupling $\hbar g \sqrt{\alpha} \gg U_B$ the Rabi oscillations progressively reach their maximum value $P_e(t=2\pi n/\Omega)\approx 1$.
 These observations are consistent with the formation of atom-photon bound states in other narrow-band waveguide QED systems.
-However, we re-emphazise that in our case this effect appears under conditions where the effective coupling is still small compared to the total width of the LLL and in general the total lattice band-width, $\hbar g \sqrt{\alpha} \ll U_0 N_x\ll 8\hbar J$.